wotbrew/relic/README.md

 `relic` might help, but it's not a medical professional.
 It's a functional relational programming library.

-- allows you to focus on the essential (minimal state, relationship expression) rather than incidental (accidental data, mechanisms, and ad-hoc structure).
-- like SQL for clojure data, but _actually composes_.
+- like SQL for clojure data.
 - munge with joy via the glorious relational open access information model.
 - laugh at cache invalidation problems with __incremental materialized views__ and dataflow sorcery.
 - relational expressions as __data__, open to introspection and analysis.
 Gives static tools a fighting chance.